 The diagnosis is initially made or suspected on clinical grounds – meaning the age at which the seizures start, the type of seizures and the fact that the myoclonus gets worse as the child gets older.

-Sometimes the early course of Unverricht-Lundborg syndrome can be seem to be very like another, far more common and much milder type of epilepsy, called juvenile myoclonic epilepsy.
+Sometimes the early course of Unverricht-Lundborg syndrome can look a lot like another, far more common and much milder type of epilepsy, called juvenile myoclonic epilepsy (JME).

-The electroencephalogram (EEG) tracing may help in making the diagnosis by showing runs of spikes at the vertex (top of the brain) during part of a child’s sleep called ‘rapid eye movement (REM) sleep’.
+The results of an electroencephalogram (EEG) may help in making the diagnosis by showing runs of spikes at the vertex (top of the brain) during part of a child’s sleep called ‘rapid eye movement (REM) sleep’.
 The EEG may also be abnormal during wakefulness and show polyspike discharges and photosensitivity (spike and wave or polyspike and wave activity in response to flashing lights).

 Recently, the discovery of a genetic abnormality has been able to confirm a diagnosis of Unverricht-Lundborg syndrome in many, but not all, children.
 This is very useful as the genetic abnormality can be looked for in a simple blood test.

 The faulty working of the part of the brain called the cerebellum leads to great difficulty with balance and co-ordination, which increases as the condition worsens.
-This lack of co-ordination makes it very difficult to do all the normal activities of daily living, including washing, dressing, eating and writing.
+This lack of co-ordination makes it very difficult to do all the normal activities of daily living, including washing, dressing and undressing, eating and writing.
 By the late teenage years or early adulthood, people with this condition need help with these activities and may not be able to walk.

-Fortunately, the epileptic seizures occur less frequently as the child gets older and the seizures may in fact stop by the late teenage years or adult life.
+Fortunately, the epileptic seizures happen less frequently as the child gets older and the seizures may in fact stop by the late teenage years or adult life.
 However, the ‘action myoclonus’ usually continues to worsen.

-Children’s intelligence, vision and hearing are also not usually affected by Unverricht-Lundborg syndrome.
+Children’s vision and hearing are not usually affected by Unverricht-Lundborg syndrome.
 Their speech can become slurred (called ‘dysarthria’) in the teenage years.
 Children and young teenagers with this condition do not usually develop any learning difficulties; however, some mild difficulties may occur in older teenagers (aged 18 and 19 years) and young adults.
 Some teenagers and adults can become frustrated and depressed because of the very frequent myoclonus and co-ordination problems.

-With modern drugs and support, the condition is not life-threatening.
-Occupational therapy and physiotherapy may be help in overcoming some of the problems with poor co-ordination and ataxia.
+With modern medicines and support, the condition is not life-threatening.
+Occupational therapy and physiotherapy may help in overcoming some of the problems with poor co-ordination and ataxia.